 By looking at the code history, it was almost impossible to understand what work has really been done.
 We couldn’t match commits with Jira issues and it was absolutely impossible to figure out what was fixed from the last build, or which features were introduced, which bugs were fixed and so on.
 This dragged down our performance.

 We had to look for a solution that could help us maintain a commit history order by enforcing some configurable rules in a friendly but strict way.
-We found Commit Policy Plugin for Jira on the Atlassian Marketplace and it was a perfect fit for us.
+We found Better Commit Policy for Jira on the Atlassian Marketplace and it was a perfect fit for us.

-Commit Policy Plugin is a Jira app that allows us to create highly customizable commit rules that we can apply to our repositories.
+Better Commit Policy is a Jira app that allows us to create highly customizable commit rules that we can apply to our repositories.
 We use Git, but you can use it with many different Version Control Systems, including centralized ones.
 Those rules are then enforced when developers commit code either locally or when they push code to the server.

 The most effective rules differ from project to project, but I’m happy to give a few highlights from our rule set.